SizzlingStats/demboyz/docs/DemFormat.md

 Source Engine DEM format
 =======

 This document applies to the version of TF2 as of July 1, 2015.
+Demo Protocol v3.
+Network Protocol v24.

-### DEM Format
+#### DEM Format
 The Source Engine DEM format at a high level:

 [Demo Header]